LoQIStar/ML-Challenge-BenA-submission/part1/part1-submission-quantization-report.md

 ### Deployment Considerations

-For production deployment, we recommend:
+For production deployment, I recommend:

 1. Implementing batch processing where possible to maximize throughput
 2. Monitoring accuracy on production data to ensure consistent performance